Paterson, New Jersey: South Paterson

+Lakeview

-Lakeview is situated in the southern part of the city, and is a middle class neighborhood.
+Lakeview is situated in the southern part of the city, and is a middle-class neighborhood.
 Interstate 80 runs north of this district.
 Lakeview is home to the Paterson Farmers Market, where many people from across North Jersey come to buy fresh produce.
-The neighborhood is roughly 65% Hispanic, although this neighborhood also has sizable European, Middle-Eastern, African-American, and Asian populations, including a significant Filipino presence.
+The neighborhood is roughly 65% Hispanic, although it also has a significant Filipino presence.
 Lakeview also shares some of the same characteristics as neighboring Clifton as they both share a neighborhood bearing the same name.
 The Lakeview section of Paterson is located in the city's 6th ward.

+Hillcrest

 Hillcrest is a largely residential, middle class enclave, to the west of the downtown area.
 Its borders' limits are Preakness Avenue to the east, Cumberland Avenue to the west, and Totowa Avenue along with West Side Park and the Passaic River to the south.
-Hillcrest is one of Paterson's most desirable neighborhoods.
 The neighborhood is very diverse having significant Italian, Arab, and Asian populations.
 The Hillcrest section of Paterson is located in the city's 2nd Ward.

+People's Park

 People's Park is a neighborhood located north of 23rd Avenue and south of Market Street.
 Twenty-First Avenue, or "La Veinte y uno", as it is known by most of Paterson's Spanish-speaking community, is located in the People's Park section of Paterson.
 It is an active and vibrant retail strip featuring a variety of shops and services catering to a diverse clientele.
 Twenty-First Avenue used to have a large Italian population.
 Although there is still a significant Italian presence left in the neighborhood, it also has a large first-generation Hispanic population, particularly Colombian.

+Wrigley Park

 Wrigley Park is a neighborhood that has suffered from years of poverty, crime, and neglect.
 It is mostly African-American.
 Poverty, crime, open-air drug markets, prostitution, vacant lots, and boarded-up windows are all common in this area.
 However, new houses are being built, and crime has dropped in recent years.
 This neighborhood is located north of Broadway.
 It is also known as the '4th Ward'.
 It was named for a Paterson paper manufacturing family.

+Sandy Hill

 Sandy Hill is a neighborhood in the Eastside located roughly west of Madison Avenue, north of 21st Avenue, south of Park Avenue, and east of Straight Street.
 Due to Paterson's significant population turn-over, this neighborhood is now home to a large and growing Hispanic community, mostly first-generation Dominicans.
 The Sandy Hill section of Paterson is located in the city's 5th Ward.
 Roberto Clemente Park, which was originally known as Sandy Hill Park, is located in this neighborhood.

 Part of the 5th Ward is called Near Eastside by residents to differentiate it from the Eastside Park Historic District to its immediate east.